bhav1thasomula/bhav1thasomula.github.io/README.md

 # Maanasa Somula

-Personal website featuring essays on the counterintuitive ideas of mathematics and physics.
+Personal website exploring the counterintuitive ideas of mathematics, physics, and computer science.

 ## First article
-- "My Infinity Is Greater Than Yours" How Georg Cantor Changed Mathematics Forever.
+- My Infinity Is Greater Than Yours: How Georg Cantor Changed Mathematics Forever.